Medical education in Hong Kong: Specialist training

 Specialist training is only offered at hospitals under the Hospital Authority of Hong Kong.
-A trainee has to undergo one year of pre-registration internship and four to six years of supervised specialist training and pass in the exit examination or assessment held by Hong Kong Academy of Medicine.
+A trainee has to undergo one year of pre-registration internship and four to six years of supervised specialist training and pass in the exit examination or assessment held by Hong Kong Academy of Medicine, which is a statutory body tasked to organise, monitor, assess and accredit all medical and dental specialist trainings in Hong Kong to uphold high professional standard of medical / dental specialists.

 Passing the exit examination or assessment is a prerequisite to Fellowship of the Academy.
 The examinations are all conjoint with the British and Australian royal colleges, e.g. Royal College of Physicians, Australian and New Zealand College of Anaesthetists.
 For example, a Hong Kong trained general surgeon in Hong Kong will be eligible for FCSHK, FHKAM (General Surgery), FRCS (General Surgery) and FRCS (Edinburgh) while a radiologist will expect to obtain FHKCR, FHKAM (Radiology) and FRCR at the end of their fellowship training.
 The FHKAM examination focuses on local pathology and also incorporates other components, e.g. logbook evaluation, literature appraisal, teaching, research and annual viva voce that are not included by the Royal College examinations.
-The pass rate of the FHKAM is similar to that of the Royal College exams, viz.
-20-60% depending on specialty.
+The pass rate of the FHKAM is similar to that of the Royal College exams, at around 20-60% depending on specialty.

+Under the Hong Kong Academy of Medicine, there are 15 colleges offering 73 specialties: